Redhead (bird): Female

-Adult females, however, have a yellow to brown head and neck.
-The breast is brown, the belly is white and the rest of the body is a gray to brown.
-The female bills are slate with a dark tip that is separated by a blue ring.
+The adult female, however, has a yellow to brown head and neck.
+The breast is brown, the belly is white, and the rest of the body is a gray to brown.
+The female bill is slate with a dark tip that is separated by a blue ring.
 Females remain the same color year round.
 The eyes are brown, as in all other Aythya species.

 Distribution

 During breeding season, redheads are found across a wide range of North America, from as far north as Northern Canada, south to the Caribbean in winter.
-Their preferred areas include the intermontane regions of British Columbia, Alberta, Saskatchewan, Manitoba, and the Dakotas with some small localities in Ontario, Quebec and southern United States.
+Their preferred areas include the intermontane regions of British Columbia, Alberta, Saskatchewan, Manitoba, with some small localities in Ontario and Quebec, and North and South Dakota inn the United States.
 These pochards then migrate south to winter in warmer climates.
-These areas include southern United States where breeding does not occur and extends to Mexico, Guatemala, Cuba, and the Bahamas.
+These areas include the southern United States, where breeding does not occur and extends to Mexico, Guatemala, Cuba, and the Bahamas.
 In both seasons, redheads use wetlands as their main habitat.

 Habitat

-Small, semi-permanent wetlands in non-forested country where the water is deep enough to provide dense emergent vegetation is considered ideal breeding habitat for redheads.
-When wintering, redheads switch to large areas of water near the coast that are protected from wave action, but can also be found in reservoirs, lakes, playa wetlands, freshwater river deltas, coastal marshes, estuaries and bays.
+Small, semipermanent wetlands in nonforested country where the water is deep enough to provide dense emergent vegetation is considered ideal breeding habitat for redheads.
+When wintering, redheads switch to large areas of water near the coast that are protected from wave action, but can also be found in reservoirs, lakes, playa wetlands, freshwater river deltas, coastal marshes, estuaries, and bays.

 Predators

 Redheads do not have many predators and are most likely to die of disease or indirect human impact.
-These ducks are considered less desirable as table fare than their puddle duck cousins like the mallard.
+These ducks are considered less desirable as table fare than other puddle ducks like the mallard.
 However, their beautiful plumage makes them a targeted species for waterfowl hunters looking to focus on diving ducks.
-Adults can be preyed upon by northern river otters, red-tailed hawks, great horned owls, bald eagles, golden eagles and to a greater extent, minks.
+Adults can be preyed upon by northern river otters, red-tailed hawks, great horned owls, bald eagles, golden eagles, and to a greater extent, minks.
 Most predation comes in the form of duckling predation and egg foraging.
-Northern pike and snapping turtles are known to eat ducklings whereas skunks, minks, crows and magpies will steal and eat redhead eggs.
+Northern pike and snapping turtles are known to eat ducklings, whereas skunks, minks, crows, and magpies steal and eat redhead eggs.

 Population status

 The North American Waterfowl Management Plan for redheads is 760,000 North American birds.
 The population size has increased in the past few decades to well over 1.4 million birds.
 Redheads make up 2% of North America's duck population and only 1% of its harvested ducks.
 Populations may be stable because of restrictive bag limits for the species.
-In addition, the species uses semi-permanent and permanent wetlands to breed and these habitats are less likely to be affected by drought.
+In addition, the species uses semipermanent and permanent wetlands to breed, and these habitats are less likely to be affected by drought.
 For future management of the species, organizations are looking into wetland conservation.